almontasercloud-collab/almontasercloud-collab.github.io/README.md

 ## Through this blog, I share:

-- Network engineering concepts and troubleshooting
+- Network engineering concepts and troubleshooting.
-- Cisco technologies and security topics
+- Networking technologies and security topics.
-- Infrastructure and systems administration
+- Infrastructure and systems administration.
-- security experiments
+- security experiments.
-- Programming and automation projects
+- Programming and automation projects.
-- Technical notes and lessons learned
+- Technical notes and lessons learned.

 ## Built With